 Pat has lived in Holmes Chapel for over 40 years and has been involved with many charities throughout that time.
 Currently, having retired, she is a coordinator for Christian Communicare and drive those without transport to their medical appointments around the area.
 She is a member of Holmes Chapel Methodist Church and assists with the Village Memory Cafe fortnightly.
 Some people may know her from working at the Leisure Centre and the Comprehensive School for many years.
 She also helps at Hermitage Primary School where her grandchildren attend.

 Peter has been actively involved in the Holmes Chapel community, as a member and past Chairman of both the Holmes Chapel Round Table and Holmes Chapel 41 Club over a period of 30 years.
-Now working for the Partnership (one day a week), he hopes to use his experience to assist the Partnership to fully engage with our expanding village and to help make Holmes Chapel an even better place to live, for the young, the old and that big group in the middle which he is a member of.
+Now working for the Partnership (one day a week), he hopes to use his experience to assist the Partnership to fully engage with the expanding village and to help make Holmes Chapel an even better place to live, for the young, the old and that big group in the middle which he is a member of.

 Peter enjoys football and has been a season ticket holder at Old Trafford for 25 years.